-- As well as Azure DevOps and Jira (Cloud and on-premise), there are Exalate agents available for GitHub, ServiceNow, HP ALM/QC, and Zendesk.
+- As well as Azure DevOps and Jira (Cloud and on-premise), there are Exalate agents available for GitHub, ServiceNow, Salesforce, HP ALM/QC, and Zendesk.
 More services will be added soon, so check back later if the one you need isn’t ready yet.
 You can also request an integration.

-Using issue trackers and online services is a core part of many businesses, and linking them effectively can be key to ensuring your teams work together efficiently.
+Using work management systems and online services is a core part of many businesses, and linking them effectively can be key to ensuring your teams work together efficiently.
 Being able to join the dots in your organization will save you time and money.
 Platforms like Azure DevOps and Jira all have their pros and cons, and working with both of them together can cause headaches.

-This means you can pick the right platforms for each part of your business, without having to worry about how they connect together.
-Let the software do the hard work for you.
+This means you can pick the right platforms for each part of your business, without having to worry about how they connect to one another.
+So let the software do the hard work for you.

-That’s it for now.
 In this guide, we’ve set up the integration using Exalate.
 And we’ve described the step-by-step process on how to complete this integration to bridge the gap between systems, different teams, and companies.

 If you’re an IT professional and are interested in learning more about software integration, you can download this ebook and read all about effective cross-company integration.
 You might also want to find out more about aligning ServiceDesk and development teams in this blueprint.